joewlos/activitypubdantic/README.md

 ## Contributing

 **ActivityPubdantic** is still a work in progress.
-If you find it valuable for your project but notice bugs, need changes, or require additional features or support for other ActivityPub platforms, [open an issue](https://github.com/joewlos/activitypubdantic/issues) or fork and [start a PR](https://github.com/joewlos/activitypubdantic/pulls).
+If you find it valuable for your project but notice bugs, need changes, or require additional features or support for other ActivityPub platforms, [open an issue](https://github.com/joewlos/activitypubdantic/issues) or fork to [start a PR](https://github.com/joewlos/activitypubdantic/pulls).

 The `developer_requirements.txt` file in the repository includes all of the packages your virtual environment needs to start, including `pdoc3` for generating new documentation and `pytest` for unit tests.